-Pest control is important because pests can carry harmful bacteria that can contaminate foods.
+Pest control is important because pests (an organism, typically an insect, that sickens or annoys humans, hampers human activities, damages crops or food products, harms livestock, or causes damage to buildings) can carry harmful bacteria that can contaminate foods.
 This can cause illness or spoil food.
 Pests can also cause financial damage to food businesses and affect their reputation.

 Pests are animals, birds or insects that contaminate food.
 They include: